-In the course of the performance of our duties as Co-Bond Counsel, we have examined such documents, opinions, records, orders, notices, certificates, statutes, resolutions, decisions, and rulings as we have deemed necessary to enable us to furnish this opinion, including, inter alia, the following: (i) an executed counterpart of Supplemental Indenture No. 19, (ii) the form of the 2015B Subordinate Revenue Bonds, (iii) a copy, certified or otherwise identified to our satisfaction, of the Existing Subordinate Indenture, (iv) an executed counterpart of the Tax Regulatory Agreement and Non-Arbitrage Certificate dated as of the date hereof (the "Tax Regulatory Agreement"), on which we have relied, (v) the opinion of Doreen A. McCall, Esquire, Chief Counsel to the Commission, on which we have relied, and (vi) the Enabling Acts and such constitutional and other statutory provisions and such other resolutions, certificates, instruments and documents as we have deemed necessary or appropriate in order to enable us to render an informed opinion as to the matters set forth herein.
+We have examined (i) an executed copy of Supplemental Indenture No. 23, (ii) the Original Indenture, (iii) the forms of the 2016 Bonds, (iv) an executed counterpart of the Tax Regulatory Agreement and Non-Arbitrage Certificate dated as of the date hereof (the "Tax Regulatory Agreement"), on which we have relied, (v) the opinion of Doreen A. McCall, Esquire, Chief Counsel to the Commission, on which we have relied, and (vi) such constitutional and statutory provisions and such other resolutions, certificates, instruments and documents as we have deemed necessary or appropriate in order to enable us to render an informed opinion as to matters set forth herein.

-In rendering the opinions set forth below, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals and the conformity to the original documents of all documents submitted to us as copies.
-As to any facts material to such opinions, we have, when relevant facts were not independently established, relied upon the aforesaid instruments, certificates, and documents and the representations and warranties made therein without undertaking to verify the same by independent investigation.
-We have also assumed (except with respect to the Commission) that the documents referred to herein have been duly authorized by all parties thereto and are, where appropriate, legally binding obligations of, and enforceable in accordance with their terms against all parties, and that the actions required to be taken and consent required to be obtained by such parties, have or will be taken or obtained.
-We do not render any opinion with respect to the adequacy of security for the 2015B Subordinate Revenue Bonds or the sources of payment in respect of the 2015B Subordinate Revenue Bonds.
+In rendering the opinions set forth below, we have relied upon the genuineness, authenticity, truthfulness, completeness and due authorization of all documents, records and other instruments which we have examined and of the authenticity of all the signatures thereon.
+We have not undertaken to verify the factual matters set forth in any documents, records or other instruments by independent investigation.
+In addition, we have assumed that all documents submitted to us as copies conform to the originals thereof.
+We have also assumed that the documents referred to herein have been duly authorized by all parties thereto other than the Commission and are, where appropriate, legally binding obligations of, and enforceable in accordance with their terms against all parties, except the Commission, and that the actions required to be taken and consent required to be obtained by such parties, have or will be taken or obtained.

-Based upon the foregoing, it is our opinion, under existing law and as of the date hereof, and subject to the qualifications and limitations set forth herein, that:
+Based upon the foregoing, under existing law, as enacted and construed on the date hereof, it is our opinion subject to the qualifications and limitations set forth herein, that:

-- 1. The Commission is a validly existing instrumentality of the Commonwealth of Pennsylvania and has the power to enter into the transactions contemplated by Supplemental Indenture No. 19 and to carry out its obligations thereunder. - 2.
-Supplemental Indenture No. 19 has been duly authorized, executed and delivered by the Commission and constitutes the valid and binding obligation of the Commission, enforceable against the Commission in accordance with its terms. - 3.
-The 2015B Subordinate Revenue Bonds have been duly and validly authorized and issued by the Commission and constitute the valid and binding limited obligations of the Commission, enforceable against the Commission in accordance with their terms, payable from the sources provided therefor in the Subordinate Indenture. - 4.
-The 2015B Subordinate Revenue Bonds are exempt from personal property taxes in Pennsylvania, and the interest on the 2015B Subordinate Revenue Bonds is exempt from Pennsylvania corporate net income tax and from Pennsylvania personal income tax. - 5.
-Interest on the 2015B Subordinate Revenue Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations.
-However, such interest is includable in adjusted current earnings for purposes of the federal alternative minimum tax imposed on certain corporations, as defined in the Internal Revenue Code of 1986, as amended (the "Code").
-The opinions set forth in the preceding sentences are subject to the condition that the Commission and PennDOT comply with all requirements of the Code, that must be satisfied subsequent to the issuance of the 2015B Subordinate Revenue Bonds in order that interest thereon be, or continue to be, excluded from gross income for federal income tax purposes.
-The Commission and PennDOT have covenanted to comply with all such requirements of the Code.
-Failure to comply with certain of such requirements may cause interest on the 2015B Subordinate Revenue Bonds to become included in gross income for federal income tax purposes retroactively to the date of issuance of the 2015B Subordinate Revenue Bonds.
+- 1. The Commission is a validly existing instrumentality of the Commonwealth of Pennsylvania and has the power to enter into the transactions contemplated by Supplemental Indenture No. 23 and to carry out its obligations thereunder. - 2.
+Supplemental Indenture No. 23 has been duly authorized, executed and delivered by the Commission and constitutes the valid and binding obligation of the Commission enforceable against it in accordance with its terms. - 3.
+The 2016 Bonds have been duly and validly authorized and issued by the Commission and constitute the valid and binding limited obligations of the Commission enforceable against it in accordance with their terms, payable from the Commission Payments and other sources provided therefor in the Subordinate Indenture. - 4.
+Under the laws of the Commonwealth of Pennsylvania, the 2016 Bonds and the income thereon are exempt from personal property taxes in the Commonwealth, and interest on the 2016 Bonds is exempt from Commonwealth personal income and corporate net income tax. - 5.
+Assuming continuous compliance with the provisions of the Code applicable to the 2016 Tax-Exempt Bonds, interest on the 2016 Tax-Exempt Bonds (including interest in the form of original issue discount) is excludable from the gross income of the holders of the 2016 Tax-Exempt Bonds for purposes of federal income taxation.
+Interest on the 2016 Tax-Exempt Bonds will not be treated as an item of tax preference for purposes of determining either individual or corporate alternative minimum tax; however, interest on the 2016 Tax-Exempt Bonds may be subject to corporate alternative minimum tax under certain circumstances.
+With respect to corporations (as defined for federal income tax purposes), interest on the 2016 Tax-Exempt Bonds is taken into account in determining "adjusted current earnings" for the purpose of computing the alternative minimum tax imposed on such corporations.